International School of Phnom Penh: Curriculum

-ISPP is an International Baccalaureate World School, offering the three IB programmes - Primary Years, Middle Years and Diploma Programmes.
-The school’s Early Years Programme (pre-Kindergarten) is part of the PYP.
+ISPP is an International Baccalaureate World School, offering three IB programmes – Primary Years, Middle Years, and Diploma Programmes.
+The school's Early Years Programme (pre-kindergarten) is part of the PYP.
 Music, art, computer studies, physical education, swimming, and Khmer language classes are part of the curriculum for all grades.
-ISPP provides learning support, EAL support and counselling services.
+ISPP provides learning support, EAL support, and counseling services.
 The school runs an after-school program with a range of activities and language options.
 The School is fully accredited by the Western Association of Schools and Colleges and is a member of the Council of International Schools (CIS), European Council of International Schools (ECIS) and East Asia Regional Council of Overseas Schools (EARCOS).

-The school year consists of 2 semesters, each of 2 terms, extending from early August to mid-December and from early January to early-June.
+The school year consists of 2 semesters, each of 2 terms, extending from early August to mid-December and from early January to early June.

 Faculty

-In the 2018-19 school year, there were 87 full-time and 12 part-time faculty members.
-The faculty is multinational and the vast majority come from Australia, Canada, New Zealand, the United Kingdom and the United States.
+There are approximately 110 faculty members.
+The faculty is multinational in makeup, with the majority coming from Australia, Canada, New Zealand, the United Kingdom, and the United States.

 Facilities

 Since 2015, the school has been located completely on a purpose-built campus on Hun Neang Boulevard, Phnom Penh.
-The 6-hectare campus includes an Olympic-sized swimming pool, a 430 seat theatre, two libraries, a cafeteria and cafe, three basketball courts and full-sized football pitch/sports fields.
+The 6-hectare campus includes an Olympic-sized swimming pool, a 430-seat theatre, two libraries, a cafeteria and café, three basketball courts, and full-sized football pitches/sports fields.
 Classroom facilities include well-equipped science labs, music and art rooms, computer and media labs, and a design and technology workshop.